QuantGen/GPTL/man/Example_Individual_Data.md

 ### GPTL using individual genetype and phenotype data

-In the following example, we use demo data generated from [link](https://github.com/QuantGen/GPTL/blob/main/man/DemoData_Preparation.md) to illustrate how GPTL software works when one has access to individual genetype and phenotype data.
+In the following example, we use a demo data set (see this [link](https://github.com/QuantGen/GPTL/blob/main/man/DemoData_Preparation.md) for more details) to illustrate how to calibrate Polygenic Scores (PGS) using GPTL when one has access to individual (genotype and phenotype) data.

 **1. Data Loading**